 What is One Click Orgs?

-The One Click Orgs UK Associations website makes it easy for UK community groups to set up as an Association and provide a simple voting system for their members.
+The One Click Orgs UK Associations service makes it easy for UK community groups to set up as an Association and provide a simple voting system for their members.

 What’s an Association?

 An Association (technically an “Unincorporated Association”) is a simple legal structure that’s typically used for clubs, societies, community groups and small non-profits.
 An Association has an official name, a set of objectives and a constitution that the members agree to follow.
 An Association isn’t a legal “person” like a Limited Company, it’s just a group of people who have agreed to join forces in a particular way.

 What are the benefits of forming an Association?